 Food and produce are very expensive to dropship, since you need specialized logistics.
 Additionally, food products are subject to strict criteria, so you’re best off avoiding them altogether.

-A Step-by-Step Guide to Sourcing Products and Suppliers
+A Step-by-Step Guide on How to Find Suppliers and Source For Products

 - Create a shortlist of products you want to sell.

 - Locate suppliers that will both manufacture and distribute products on your behalf.